jiinjung/qdp-pmag/README.md

 # qdp-pmag
-quick data processing for pmag data for personal purpose
+quick data processing for pmag data for a personal purpose